 - Lean forward and drape the body over the thighs, so that the forehead rests on the floor.

-- Stretch the arms straight, in the front.
+- Stretch the arms straight to the front.

 - While maintaining this pose, breathe deeply and relax.